 Ah, the teenage years!
 A time when most of us were stressing over prom dates or searching the drug store for the right acne medicine.
 But not the famous teenagers on this list!
 As an adult, you probably never thought you'd have teenage role-models.
-Well think again, because this list of impressive teenage over-achievers accomplished things that most adults don't even dream about!
+Well think again, because this list of impressive young over-achievers accomplished things that most adults don't even dream about!

 From winning the Nobel Peace Prize, to ruling nations, to sailing around the world, to selling an app for $30 million dollars, these teens didn't let their age stop them from achieving their dreams.
 Who needs to worry about passing your driver's permit test when you're busy changing the course of world history, right?
 So vote up the teenage mutant ninja badass you're most impressed by!

 Louis Braille Invented the Braille System at Age 15Photo: flickr / CC0At the age of 15, Louis Braille (who was blind) invented the Braille System of reading based on a battlefield code a soldier had told him about.
 He published his first book about the system at the age of 19.
-He later went on to add math and musical symbols. see more on Louis Braille
+He later went on to add math and musical symbols.Is this impressive?

 - Photo: Metaweb / GNU Free Documentation LicenseIn 2014, Malala Yousafzai became the youngest winner of the Nobel Peace Prize, a group including Rev. Dr. Martin Luther King and Mother Teresa, at the age of 17.
 At age 11, she fought for girls rights to education.
-After suffering an attack by the Taliban, she become a leading advocate of female rights.
+After suffering an attack by the Taliban, she become a leading advocate of female rights.Is this impressive?